Five people shot at school in Sweden’s Orebro

 Police have said five people have been shot at a school in Sweden.

 The Associated Press news agency has reported the attack occurred at an adult education centre in the city of Orebro.
-The campus where the centre is located also houses several other schools, including those with children in attendance.
+The area where the centre, called Campus Risbergska, is located also houses several other schools, including those with children in attendance.

 Recommended Storieslist of 3 items